Vasilispapg/MLEx2-Decision-Trees-Random/README.md

 # ML Master Class Exercise 2

 ## Overview
-This repository contains a series of exercises completed as part of an AI Master Class.
+This repository contains a series of exercises completed as part of an ML Class.
 The exercises cover various machine learning techniques, including Logistic Regression, Instance-Based Learning, Random Forests, and more.
 Each exercise demonstrates the application of these techniques using Python and relevant libraries like `pandas`, `sklearn`, and `matplotlib`.

 ## Exercises Description